 If a student believes he/she has been discriminated against because of race, gender, religion, color, national or ethnic origin, age, disability, or military service, the student should contact the University’s Title IX Coordinator who has been identified on the previous page.
 In the case of harassment, the complaint should be made in accordance with the University’s Non-Harassment Policy as stated in the current TUG Student Handbook.
 If a student is not sure how to file a complaint, the Provost and Executive Vice President will assist the student.

-Mrs. Carmen ButlerAssociate Dean of Undergraduate AdvisingTucker Student Center(704) 406-3980[email protected]create new email
+Mrs. Carmen ButlerAssociate Dean of Undergraduate AdvisingTucker Student Center(704) 406-3980[email protected]

-Ms. Pam ScruggsAssociate Athletics Director and Senior Women’s AdministratorLutz-Yelton Convocation Center, Room 144(704) 406-4341[email protected]create new email
+Ms. Pam ScruggsAssociate Athletics Director and Senior Women’s AdministratorLutz-Yelton Convocation Center, Room 144(704) 406-4341[email protected]

-Julie FlemingAssistant Vice President for Undergraduate AdmissionsDover Campus Center(704) 406-4491[email protected]create new email
+Julie FlemingAssistant Vice President for Undergraduate AdmissionsDover Campus Center(704) 406-4491[email protected]

 Complaints regarding the institution that cannot be resolved at the institutional level, particularly complaints regarding applicable state laws, may be directed to the Consumer Protection Division of the North Carolina Department of Justice.
 The mailing address of the Consumer Protection Division is: